open-policy-agent/gatekeeper/README.md

 ## Warning: Restructing underway

 This is a new project that is under development.
-The architecture, interfaces, and code layout are all subject to change, though the policy syntax and ConstraintTemplate spec schema should be stable enough for alpha.
+The architecture, interfaces, and code layout are all subject to change.
+The policy syntax and ConstraintTemplate spec schema should be stable enough for alpha.
+For information on constraints and constraint templates, see the [How to Use Gatekeeper](#how-to-use-gatekeeper) section.

 If you need OPA-style admission control right now, we recommend using the [OPA Kubernetes Admission Control tutorial](https://www.openpolicyagent.org/docs/kubernetes-admission-control.html).